FirelightWP/easy-fancybox/trunk/readme.txt

 Yes.
 Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.

-NOTE: The difference between these two classes (- or space) is in size of the overlay viewport.
+NOTE: The difference between these two classes (- or space) is in size of the overlay window.
 Try it out and use the one that works best :)

 = Can I play SWF files in a FancyBox overlay? =